Bachelor of Business (Honours) - Finance and Accounting (FAC) CW908

 - 4 Years

 What is the Course about?

-Accounting focuses on the day-to-day management of financial reports and records across the business world while finance uses this same information to project future growth and to analyse expenditure in order to strategise company finances.
+Accounting focuses on the day-to-day management of financial reports and records across the business world while finance uses the same information to project further growth and to analyse expenditure in order to strategise comapny finances.
 Combining these areas gives an overview of financial strategy and control while providing focus on professional principles and processes used in order to manage numbers.